EU-brokered nuclear talks go ahead despite Iran defiance

 But on Tuesday, a US annual national intelligence assessment said: "Iranians are not currently undertaking the key nuclear weapons-development activities that we judge would be necessary to produce a nuclear device".

-For its part, Saudi Arabia, which is fighting proxy wars with Iran in Syria and Yemen, said the revamped JCPoA should include measures to stop Iran's efforts "to destabilise regional security" - a position echoing that of Trump.
+For its part, Saudi Arabia, which is fighting proxy wars with Iran in Syria and Yemen, said a revamped JCPoA should include measures to stop Iran's efforts "to destabilise regional security" - a position echoing that of Trump.

 But Khamenei indicated that any attempts to add new clauses to the old deal would not go down well.